Gingivitis is the first stage of gum disease

 Do you take steps to control bad breath, such as brushing, flossing, and rinsing with mouthwash but continue to have bad breath?
 If so, you should see your dentist, as there could be an underlying issue.

 What do you do if you have the symptoms of gingivitis?

-If you suspect gingivitis, you should see your dentist for examination and a professional cleaning of your teeth and gums.
-After that, an improved hygiene routine with brushing and flossing to remove plaque can help you get rid of gingivitis.
+If you suspect the beginning of gum disease, you should see your dentist for examination and a professional cleaning of your teeth and gums.
+After that, an improved hygiene routine with brushing and flossing to remove plaque can help you get rid of the problem.

-If gingivitis is not stopped, the infection causes progression to periodontitis, which involves separation between the gums and teeth.
+If the initial infections are not stopped, the infection causes progression to periodontitis, which involves separation between the gums and teeth.
 As the separation continues, deep pockets form in which more bacteria, plaque, and tartar can accumulate.

 While gingivitis and periodontitis are both forms of gum problems, their severity and symptoms are different, as is their treatment.
 Once the disease process has progressed to periodontitis, you cannot get rid of it, but there are things you can do to control it.